SoftwareAG/c8y-docs/content/cockpit/working-with-exports.md

      - **Export mode**: The following two options are available:
        - Compact (selected by default) - all data will be exported to one file and downloaded directly by your browser.
        - Full - depending on the number of records to be processed, the data will either be available in a single ZIP file (containing one file per **Data point**), sent by email or not exportable at all.
-     - **Aggregation** - Only available when **Compact** mode is selected.
+     - **Aggregation**: Only available when you select the **Compact** mode.
 The default value is the same as in the widget's configuration.
-Four options are available:
+The following four options are available:
        - None
        - Minutely
        - Hourly